Explanation of some concepts and ratios

-The total of the carrying amount of intangible assets and property, plant and equipment, inventories, trade receivables and other receivables, less trade payables and other current liabilities, investment grants and customer funding.
+The total of the carrying amount of intangible assets and property, plant and equipment, inventories, trade receivables and other receivables, less trade payables, other current liabilities, investment grants and customer funding.

-This includes all investments in intangible assets and property, plant and equipment as well as the acquisition of subsidiaries and associates and related cash flows.
+This includes all investments in intangible assets and property, plant and equipment.

 This includes the disposal of intangible assets and property, plant and equipment as well as the disposal of participating interests and other securities.